DataDog/documentation/content/agent/faq/upgrade-to-agent-6-x.md

 ### Autodiscovery

 Service Discovery is now Autodiscovery.
 It’s been renamed and revamped.
-The new Auto Discovery is highly decoupled and it will allow us to add more sources beyond docker.
+The new Auto Discovery is highly decoupled and it allows us to add more sources beyond docker.

 ### Global Percentiles